 I am interested in microbiome-related questions, focussing on several Brassicaceae species that are resilient to either extreme saline or serpentine environments.
 I want to find out whether microbiome communities may facilitate adaptation to extreme environments.
 Additionally, because serpentine and high saline soil populations share drought prone conditions I am interested in co-evolutionary patterns of microbial communities between the plant and microbial genomes.

 A structural biologist who recently joined us from Cambridge, Sian leads genome scans that will shed light on the mechanistic basis of adaptation to genome duplication as well as adaptation to saline soils, issues not only interesting in terms of basic science, but critical for sustainable world food production.
-Also she is the leader of our pirate-themed survey grass project, which might well be the next big thing in the lab.
+Also she is the leader of our pirate-themed survey grass project, which adds cultural interest.

 Sílvia Busoms González (Postdoc)